Mastering

 Context

-Mastering is the final audio processing step before distribution - it optimizes a track for streaming platforms.
+Mastering is the final audio processing step before distribution.
+It optimizes a track for streaming platforms.
 UnitedMasters partnered with Roex to offer AI-powered mastering directly in the distribution flow, removing the need for external mastering services.

 Problem